Manufacturing & Logistics Division

-The division consists of Financial Operations, Operational Support, Planning & Research, TCI and Transportation
+The division consists of Financial Operations, Planning & Research, TCI, and Transportation & Supply.

 Planning & Research

 Planning & Research provides support to the division.
 The department compiles and provides accurate and consistent information about the division for various publications, presentations and webpages, coordinates the development and maintenance of division policies, develops division publications, conducts legislative impact analysis, coordinates and monitors various division responsibilities, acts as the American Correctional Association – Correctional Industries coordinator for the division, provides technical assistance when needed, and coordinates division training needs.